Charles Alston: Higher education

 Alston entered the pre-architectural program but lost interest after realizing what difficulties many African-American architects had in the field.
 After also taking classes in pre-med, he decided that math, physics and chemistry "was not just my bag", and he entered the fine arts program.
 During his time at Columbia, Alston joined Alpha Phi Alpha, worked on the university's Columbia Daily Spectator, and drew cartoons for the school's magazine Jester.
 He also explored Harlem restaurants and clubs, where his love for jazz and black music would be fostered.
-In 1929, he graduated and received a fellowship to study at Teachers College, where he obtained his Master's in 1931.
+In 1929, he graduated and received the Arthur Wesley Dow fellowship to study at Teachers College, where he obtained his Master's in 1931.

 Later life

-For the years 1942–43 Alston was stationed in the army at Fort Huachuca in Arizona.
-Upon returning to New York on April 8, 1944, he married Dr. Myra Adele Logan, then an intern at the Harlem Hospital.
-They met when he was working on a mural project at the hospital.
+For the years 1942 and 1943 Alston was stationed in the army at Fort Huachuca in Arizona.
+While working on a mural project at Harlem Hospital, he met Myra Adele Logan, then an surgical intern at the hospital.
+They were married on April 8, 1944.
 Their home, which included his studio, was on Edgecombe Avenue near Highbridge Park.
 The couple lived close to family; at their frequent gatherings Alston enjoyed cooking and Myra played piano.
 During the 1940s Alston also took occasional art classes, studying under Alexander Kostellow.

-In January 1977, Myra Logan and Months later on April 27, 1977, Charles Spinky Alston both died after a long bout with cancer.
-His memorial service was held at St. Martins Episcopal Church on May 21, 1977, in New York City.
+On April 27, 1977, Alston died after a long bout with cancer, just months after his wife died from lung cancer.
+His memorial service was held at St. Martins Episcopal Church in New York City, on May 21, 1977.